Another brick in the wall

 King Lud's Intrenchments - ca 1.3km (UK)

-Although not the completely identical to the course of the earthworks, there's a long-distance hiking trail of ca. 240km called the Viking Way that follows more-or-less the Jurassic Spine boundery system.
+Although not the completely identical to the course of the earthworks, there is a long-distance hiking trail of ca. 240km called the Viking Way that follows more or less the Jurassic Spine boundery system.
 The Viking Way was set up to reflect the former Danelaw territories.
-The Viking Way starts/ end at the River Humber in the north and ends at Rutland Water near Oakham in the south.
+The Viking Way starts/ end at the river Humber in the north and ends at Rutland Water near Oakham in the south.
 At Section 12, just north of the former military airfield, you come across -in a right angle of the path- King Lud's Intrenchments at its eastern end.